uabrc/uabrc.github.io/docs/cheaha/slurm/submitting_jobs.md

     Instead of `srun`, please load one of the `OpenMPI` modules with an appropriate version.
 Please contact [Support](../../help/support.md) with any questions or concerns.
 <!-- markdownlint-enable MD046 -->

+## Environment Setup and Module Usage in Job Submission

+Before submitting a job using `sbatch`, it's crucial to establish a tailored environment, including software installations and  loading necessary modules containing the required software packages.
+We highly recommend the practice of putting `module reset` before any `module load` calls in job scripts.
+The module system modifies the environment whenever the module list changes, and Slurm jobs inherit the environment from whatever called `sbatch` or `srun`.
+The module reset command normalizes the initial environment for the script, improving repeatability and minimizing the risk of hard-to-diagnose module conflicts.
+For examples and further information, please see [best practice for loading modules](../software/modules.md/#best-practice-for-loading-modules).

 ## Graphical Interactive Jobs